Christa Reads and Writes

 Wednesday, November 6, 2024

-Showcase: MRS. ODBODDY AND THE CONNIVING CANIDATE (A WWII tale of political shenanigans and snookery) by Elaine Faber
+Showcase: MRS. ODBODDY AND THE CONNIVING CANDIDATE (A WWII tale of political shenanigans and snookery) by Elaine Faber

 Friday, November 1, 2024